 Since most office print environments contain many complex factors— including devices, print supplies, workflow strategies, and network security features—accurately calculating the print cost is often best left to a managed print expert.

-So, how do these experts figure out what your company spends on printing and copying?
+So, how does an MPS team figure out what your company spends on printing and copying?
 And how does this number factor into what you'll pay for a high-quality print management service?

 Once calculated, vendors receive an all-inclusive price, which includes all toner, parts, printer supplies, service support, network maintenance—virtually everything needed to support your devices going forward.

-How Does an MPS Provider Determine These Costs?
+How Does an MPS Provider Determine Print Costs?

-A managed print service provider will figure out these costs by thoroughly examining your company's current print process.
-Then, they'll complete an in-depth analysis of your company's print needs, including the number and size of devices, paper volumes, the conditions of the workspace, etc.
+A managed print service provider determines these costs by thoroughly examining your current print process.
+Then, they'll complete an in-depth analysis of your print needs.
+This includes the number and size of devices, paper volumes, the conditions of the workspace, age of print devices, etc.

 The formal analysis process begins when the print management representative visits your location where they'll install what's called a data collection agent, or a DCA, to your print and copy devices.
 The DCA connects to your network and records how many pages are printed over a designated period.
 This period usually lasts about 30 days.